Musish/Musish/README.md

 This will create a directory called `dist` in the project root, these files can be served from a web server as static content.

 #### Running the Musish backend:
-We use [Serverless](https://serverless.com) to run our backend on AWS lambdas, however you can choose differetly here.
+We use [Serverless](https://serverless.com) to run our backend on AWS lambdas, however you can choose differently here.

 ##### Generating a Genius Developer Token:
 If you wish to work on the Musish project's serverless backend, you will require a Genius Developer token.